 - trading status of shares

-However, if you need to update other details (e.g. the registered office or information about directors), you must use separate Companies House forms to do this.
-You can complete and file the necessary form(s) before or at the same time as the confirmation statement.
+However, if you need to update other details (e.g., the registered office, registered email address, or information about directors), you must use separate Companies House forms.
+You must complete and file the necessary form(s) before the confirmation statement.

 Completing a statement of capital as part of the confirmation statement

-You will only need to complete a statement of capital if your company is limited by shares.
+You will only need to complete a statement of capital if your company is limited by shares and there have been changes to it.
 Companies limited by guarantee and LLPs don’t need to enter this information because they don’t have shares.

 If a statement of capital is required, you will be asked to provide the following: